ckiplab/ckipnlp/README.rst

 Part-of-Speech Tagging†                     ✔           ✔
 Sentence Parsing                                        ✔
 Named-Entity Recognition                    ✔
-Co-Reference Resolution‡          ✔         ✔           ✔
+Coreference Resolution‡           ✔         ✔           ✔
 ================================  ========  ==========  ===========

 - † These drivers require only one of either backends.
-- ‡ Co-Reference implementation does not require any backend, but requires results from word segmentation, part-of-speech tagging, sentence parsing, and named-entity recognition.
+- ‡ Coreference implementation does not require any backend, but requires results from word segmentation, part-of-speech tagging, sentence parsing, and named-entity recognition.

 Installation via Pip
 ^^^^^^^^^^^^^^^^^^^^